Qatar Grand Prix: Origin

 The cancellation of the Australian Grand Prix occurred late during the season and left a vacancy in the calendar, and the inaugural Qatar Grand Prix was announced as its replacement in October 2021.

 2021

 The inaugural edition of the Qatar Grand Prix took place on 21 November, in place of the cancelled Australian Grand Prix.
+The race was won by Lewis Hamilton, with Max Verstappen and Fernando Alonso completing the podium.